James-Jeudy/Incident-Response/README.md

 ## 4. Observe Entities and Incident Timelines (are they doing anything else?).
 Where is the attacker located?

+<h3> We found it very strange that there were five alerts for the successful brute force attempts as you should only need one successful attempt to access the machine.

 ![Incident Timeline](https://github.com/James-Jeudy/Incident-Response/assets/160562010/f143c3b1-6ec2-4bb1-ac8a-836b6b3e27a9)

 ![Entities for incident person place or thing](https://github.com/James-Jeudy/Incident-Response/assets/160562010/091d9f00-8d08-4084-9380-0a77aac0856c)